Dudlushka/Remarkable_TypeFolio_Pretender/README.md

-~~in this initial version,it only accepts 'a','b','c','A','B','C' and  '0'-'f' characters from the serial console. ...'Cause I was lazy to fill up all the fields of the lookup table.
+~~in this initial version,it only accepts 'a','b','c','A','B','C' and  '0'-'f' characters from the serial console. ...'Cause I was lazy to fill up all the fields of the lookup table.~~
-Almost all alphanummeric characters added, but still a lot are missing
+Almost all alphanummeric characters added, but still a lot are missing.
+The processPuttyTerminal() function parses the incoming characters for escape sequences (for accepting arrow key events, F1..F12 keys(not yet implemented) etc...)

 The lookup table contains the "inverse" of the lookup table found in the RM2 code